Geothermal Energy Market Analysis by Mordor Intelligence

 Global Geothermal Energy Market Report Scope

-The geothermal energy market is segmented by plant type and geography.
-The market is segmented by plant type into dry steam plants, flash steam plants, and binary cycle power plants.
+The geothermal energy market is segmented by plant type, application, and geography.
+The market is segmented by plant type into dry steam plants, flash steam plants, binary cycle plants, combined cycle/hybrid plants, and enhanced geothermal systems (EGS).
+By application, the market is segmented into electricity generation, district heating and cooling, and industrial process heat.
+By geography, the market is segmented into North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
 The report also covers the market size and forecasts for the geothermal energy market across each region.
 The market sizing and forecasts for each segment were made based on installed capacity.

 | Dry Steam Plants |